cisagov/ScubaGear/baselines/powerplatform.md

 ## 5. Power Pages Creation

 Power Pages formerly known as Power Portals are Power Apps specifically designed to act as external facing websites.
-By default by any user in the tenant can create a Power Page.
+By default any user in the tenant can create a Power Page.
 Admins are able to restrict the creation of new Power Pages to just admins.

 ###  Policies